arowana-finance/arowana-staking/README.md

 # Arowana Staking

-ERC-4626 Arowana Staking Pool Contracts
+Modularized MasterChef Staking Pool with ERC-4626 LP tokens

 Try running some of the following tasks: